ihor-delta/delta/README.md

 # Freedoms

+## Providing of these Freedoms is organised through @CI mechanisms and mechanisms of representatives

 ## Subject to the right representatives: animals, plants, mushrooms, bacterias

 ## Priorities in duty to follow these Freedoms depends on the context of the situation